ktaylor63/southeast/site/content/news/reward-offered-for-information-on-the-killing-of-bald-eagle-in-arkansas.md

 ---
-title: 'Reward Offered for Information on the Killing of Bald Eagle in Arkansas'
+title: 'Reward offered for information on the killing of bald eagle in Arkansas'
 date: '2015-02-15'
 updated: 'March 19th, 2017'
 hero: